neutron-org/neutron-dao/contracts/tokenomics/treasury/README.md

 ## Treasury Contract

-**The Treasury** contract keeps funds vested from treasury for one-off payments
+**The Treasury** contract keeps funds vested from reserve for one-off payments

 ### Methods: